 “It represents the sky, the ocean, and all the beautiful pools that are a way of life in L.A. and Southern California,” says Robert Chavez about the California-chic ball.
 The high-fashion brand’s U.S. CEO also adds that it’s the artisanal craftsmanship displayed in an exceptional quality of leather that accounts for the extravagant price tag.

 There are only two of these bright blue basketballs.
-Not that there should be anymore, given the mark up from the humble $169.95 Spalding that many NBA players use.
+There should be no anymore, given the mark up from the humble $169.95 Spalding that many NBA players use.
 Insists Chavez, “it can certainly be used for play.”
 At that price, it better be!

 [Via – Hollywoodreporter]